Frequently asked questions for potential Informatics undergraduates.

 There is a fair bit of Maths, both explicitly (in years 1 and 2) and implicitly.
 Informatics uses more "discrete" maths (eg logic, sets, graphs, algebra probability etc) than many other disciplines.
 Continuous maths (analysis, calculus) has important applications too.

-Discrete maths is important both because its specific content is sometimes needed in CS topics (eg analysing algorithms, proving things about programs, modelling real problems (eg with graphs)) *and* because good ability in and familiarity with careful manipulation of symbolic information is crucial.
+Discrete maths is important both because its specific content is sometimes needed in computing science topics (eg analysing algorithms, proving things about programs, modelling real problems (eg with graphs)) and because good ability in and familiarity with careful manipulation of symbolic information is crucial.